Skip to main content

 The patient is considered:

-• compliant to therapy if, for at least 80% of the days, the patient does exactly what the physician defined in the notes, so take exactly the pill X with dosage Y.
+• compliant to therapy if, for at least 80% of the days, the patient does exactly what the physician defined in the directives, so take exactly the pill X with dosage Y.

 The adherence and compliance metrics are not necessary linked.
 Being compliant does not mean being adherent.
 This is true for the reverse as well.